tagDiv/013/readme.txt

 == Description ==

-TAGDIV_THEME_NAME is a free WordPress theme that lets you write articles and blog posts with ease.
+MeisterMag is a free WordPress theme that lets you write articles and blog posts with ease.

-The TAGDIV_THEME_NAME template uses a beautiful default color schemes combined with a harmonious fluid grid with an attractive mobile approach, and impeccable polish in every detail.
+The MeisterMag template uses a beautiful default color schemes combined with a harmonious fluid grid with an attractive mobile approach, and impeccable polish in every detail.
 Is excellent for a news, newspaper, magazine or publishing site.
 It’s fast, simple, and easy to use.

-The TAGDIV_THEME_NAME Theme supports Custom Menus, Widgets and the following extra features:
+The MeisterMag Theme supports Custom Menus, Widgets and the following extra features:

  - Responsive